-Dujiangyan City is located in the west of Chengdu City with a distance of 48 km from downtown.
+Dujiangyan City is located in the west of Chengdu City and has a distance of 48 kilometers from downtown.
 The city is well-known for its Dujiangyan Irrigation System or the Origin of the Land of Abundance.

 Weather and When to Go